vuejs/v2.vuejs.org/src/v2/guide/components-slots.md

 </base-layout>
 ```

 There can still be one unnamed slot, which is the **default slot** that serves as a catch-all outlet for any unmatched content.
-In the example above, the  rendered HTML would be:
+In both examples above, the  rendered HTML would be:

 ``` html
 <div class="container">